President Trump Announces Withdrawl from Paris Accord

 Ivanka Trump and her allies, including Secretary of State Rex Tillerson and Trump’s chief economist Gary Cohn, have pressed Trump to alter the US commitments to the Paris agreement without fully pulling out of the accord.

 But anti-Paris voices, led by chief strategist Steve Bannon and EPA administrator Scott Pruitt, appeared to win out.
-In conversations with his advisers, Trump has cited the affect a withdrawal would have on the states where he won by the largest margins, including in the Rust Belt and the western plains.
+In conversations with his advisers, Trump has cited the withdrawal would affect the states where he won by the largest margins, including in the Rust Belt and the western plains.

 That’s a reflection of Trump’s “America First” governing policy, which he’s sought to bolster since taking office.
 Trump was pressured heavily by his foreign counterparts during last week’s G7 meetings in Sicily to remain in the deal, but his advisers say he felt little obligation to concede to that point of view.